tomah56/child_safety_ai/README.md

 OPENAI_API_KEY=<your_api_key>
 ```

-You can check out how OpenAI works and how to get your API key: [OpenAI Moderation Guide](https://platform.openai.com/docs/guides/moderation)
+Refer to [OpenAI Moderation Guide](https://platform.openai.com/docs/guides/moderation) for details on obtaining and using your API key.

 ---